uber-archive/focuson/README.md

 == Overview

-Focuson is a tool to find security bugs in python web applications.
+Focuson is an experimental tool to find security bugs in flask-based pythong web applications.
+It will likely require some manual effort to find bugs in your environment but has been used to regularly find bugs by the uber product security team in its current state.

 It uses dataflow analysis to model security flaws like xss as instances of a source (user input) flowing to a sink (dangerous function).

 While mostly useful primarily for flask + jinja apps it can be extended to include other frameworks.
 Focuson will be most useful not as a tool to be run